waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # II.
 Quest Log
 - **Current Quest: The Mt.
 Moon Fossil**
-    - **Objective:** Find a fossil to give to the Rocket Grunt blocking the path at Mt.
-Moon B2F (30,12), or find a way past the Hiker at 1F (6,7).
+    - **Objective:** Find a way past the Rocket Grunt at Mt.
+Moon B2F (30,12) or the Hiker at 1F (6,7).
     - **Status:** Active.
-The isolated eastern partition of B2F has been fully explored and confirmed to be a dead end.
+The isolated eastern partition of B2F is a confirmed dead end.
 Current focus is testing new hypotheses on the Rocket Grunt.
 - **Stalled Quest: The Copycat's Gift**
     - **Objective:** Obtain a POKé DOLL and give it to COPYCAT.
     - **Status:** Stalled.
 All leads in Cerulean City have been exhausted.
 Suspect COPYCAT is not in a currently accessible area.